Kalirad/spiraling_complexity/README.md

 # spiraling_complexity

-A monomorphic model, which uses RNA sequences, to simulate of the evolution of Dobzhansky-Muller incompatibilities.
+A model of sequence divergence on a holey fitness landscape based on RNA folding to simulate the accumulation of Dobzhansky-Muller incompatibilities.
 For more information see https://doi.org/10.1101/076232.

+Contains the following files:

-RNA_folding_model.py: The model written in Python.
+*RNA_folding_model.py: The model written in Python.

-RNA folding model demo.ipynb: An ipython notebook showing RNA_folding_model.py in action.
+*RNA folding model demo.ipynb: An ipython notebook showing RNA_folding_model.py in action.

-Ref_seqs.txt: A list of 1000 reference sequences (FASTA format) used in our paper.
+*Ref_seqs.txt: A list of 1000 reference sequences (FASTA format) used in our paper.